-You’re a business owner now, and the world is full of opportunities.
-It’s time to take action, develop your product and show your audience what they’re missing.
+Congrats on the new business!
+As a new small business owner, the world is full of opportunities.
+It’s time to take action, develop your product, and show your audience what they’re missing.
 Before you do any of that, however, you’re going to need to write a business plan.

-Whether you’ve just started a small business, or you’re struggling to grow your existing small business, a good plan is absolutely essential.
-No business succeeds in the long-term by doing the same thing over and over again.
-You have to adapt and make choices about how you’re going to grow how you’re going to change.
+Whether you’ve just started a small business or struggling to grow an existing one, a good plan is essential.
+No business succeeds in the long term by doing the same thing repeatedly.
+You have to adapt and make choices about how you will grow and change.

 Trying to start a business or grow without a plan is a recipe for chaos or unsustainable growth.
-If you want your company to last and have an impact, you need to take the time to weigh your strengths and weaknesses, study the market, and put together a concrete plan for what you want your business to achieve in the future and how you’re going to get there.
+If you want your company to last and have an impact, you need to take the time to do the following:

 What is a Business Plan?

-A business plan is an outline of where your business is now, where you want it to be, and how you’re going to get there.
+A business plan outlines where your business is now, where you want it to be, and how you will get there.
 You should use it to lay out your vision for the future of your firm.

-Beyond the vision, it also needs to be grounded in real numbers and research.
-It needs to be something you could show to potential investors to prove that you’ve put in the work and your business has what it takes.
-That means including predictions for earnings and costs and your market analysis, as well as the in-depth strategies you’ll be using to expand your business.
+Beyond the vision, it must also be grounded in real numbers and research.
+It needs to be something you could show potential investors to prove that your business has what it takes.
+That means including predictions for earnings and costs and your market analysis, as well as the in-depth strategies you’ll use to expand your business.

 What Needs to Be in a Business Plan?

 You’ll need to include the research you’ve done on your specific target market and your product.
-Who is your audience and how are they helped by your product or service?
+Who is your audience?
+How does your product or service help them?
 What is your marketing plan for reaching them?

-Then you need precise and accurate data to show that you’ve put in the work.
-Include your projections for sales and expenses, as well as the data you’re drawing on to make those predictions.
+Then you need precise and accurate data.
+Include your financial projections for sales and expenses, as well as the data you’re drawing on to make those predictions.